TotallyNotChase/c-iterplus/README.md

 > fl

 Just like the [polymorphic iterators](https://github.com/TotallyNotChase/c-iterators), most of the abstractions are also implemented using [The Typeclass Pattern](https://github.com/TotallyNotChase/c-iterators/Typeclass%20Pattern.md).
 A polymorphism pattern based around actions, similar to **Haskell typeclasses**, **Java/C# interfaces**, or **Rust traits**.
 This pattern aims for-
-* Extensibility (through static dispatch)
+* Extensibility (through dynamic dispatch)
-* Minimal runtime cost (the only cost being the dynamic dispatch)
+* Minimal runtime cost (the only *real cost* being the dynamic dispatch)
 * No dynamic memory allocations
 * Type safety is a first class concern

 The term "Iterplus" is shamelessly ~~stolen~~ borrowed from [the original iterplus](https://github.com/Aplet123/iterplus).

 Information about file structure and file contents is described in [ARCHITECTURE](./ARCHITECTURE.md).
-You can find the generated docs and general information [here]().
+You can find the generated docs and general information [here](https://totallynotchase.github.io/c-iterplus/).

 # Highlights
 * Wrtten in pure, standard C (C99 for the actual utilities, C11 for extra syntactic sugar)